V4Fire/Client/src/super/i-input/README.md

 ] .
 ```

-The rest parameters you provide will be accepted by the validator function as an object (`param1` and `param2` in this case).
+In this example, `yourValidator` is your custom validation function, and `param1` and `param2` are
+additional parameters passed to the function as the following object `{param1: 'foo', param2: 'bar'}`.

+It is important to note that if you use the custom validator, you must provide a function as the validator parameter.
-Note that if you use this validator you must provide a function, i.e. the following form is wrong and an error will be thrown:
+If you specify the validator without a function, an error will be thrown:

 ```
 < b-input :validators = ['custom']